 - Page overlays

-Even though there are a plethora of ways in which bookmarks can be used, the basic principles remain the same.
-This guide will cover these basic concepts of bookmarks as well as the components relevant to building them.
+Even though there are a plethora of ways in which Power BI bookmarks can be used, the basic principles remain the same.
+This guide will cover these basic concepts of bookmarks and the components relevant to building them.

 - Creating a Bookmark